Layr-Labs/eigenpod-proofs-generation/README.md

 ## How to Retrieve Data

 An important note is that this CLI is designed to be used with inputs that can be retrieved from a consensus layer full node, [here](https://ethereum.github.io/beacon-APIs/) is the relevant API specification.
-These are the api ednpoints that are required to retrieve the 3 consensus layer object required to generate proofs with this CLI:
+These are the api endpoints that are required to retrieve the 3 consensus layer object required to generate proofs with this CLI:

 ### Beacon State
 [This](https://ethereum.github.io/beacon-APIs/#/Debug/getStateV2) is the entire consensus layer [state](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#beaconstate) object at a given slot.
 The following endpoint returns this object: